-- Remove lower shock bar pin mounting hardware or thru bolt on and retain for installation.
+- Remove the thru bolt on and retain for installation.
 Do not remove lower shock mount bracket from lower control arm. - 2.
 Remove upper shock bushing mounting hardware and retain for installation.

-- Position shock in suspension such that lower bar pin projects through lower mounting bracket or the thru bolt is connected to the lower shock mounting bracket tabs. - 2.
-Attach upper shock bushing to suspension subframe with mounting hardware.
-Do not tighten. - Attach lower shock bar pin to lower mounting bracket with mounting hardware.
-Tighten lower thru mounting bolt and nut to 170-190 ft-lb.
-See Torque Table Tighten nuts to 30-40 ft-lb.
-See Torque Table. - 4.
-Tighten upper mounting nut to 170-190 ft-lb.
-See Torque Table.
+1. Position shock in suspension such that the thru bolt is connected to the lower shock mounting bracket tabs.

+- 2. Attach upper shock bushing to suspension sub-frame with mounting hardware.
+Do not tighten. - 3.
+Tighten lower thru mounting bolt and nut to 170-190 ft-lb (See Torque Table).
+Tighten nuts to 30-40 ft-lb (See Torque Table). - 4.
+Tighten upper mounting nut to 170-190 ft-lb (See Torque Table).